July 25, 2020

 The pavilion has some noteworthy decoration, but it didn't stand a chance compared with the 360-degree views all over Lijiang.

-The structure is surrounded by old cypress trees, and as it sticks above their height, a fresh breeze brings in the nice smell through the windows.
+The structure is surrounded by old cypress trees, and as it sticks above their height, a fresh breeze brings in their nice smell through the open windows.

 One of the sights visible from the pavilion is the Mu Palace, the Nakhi rulers' home.